Enterprise Bridges into Enterprise Intelligence Architecture

 APRA CPS 230 | Operational risk, critical operations, service-provider risk, business continuity. | Maps critical execution surfaces and T=0 control points inside critical operations. |

-ISO/IEC 42001 | AI management systems and AI risk/opportunity governance. | Adds execution-admissibility artefacts for AI-participating workflows. |
+ISO/IEC 42001 | AI management systems and AI risk/opportunity governance. | Adds architecture evidence for AI-participating and agent-participating workflows, including continuity, runtime actor governance and execution admissibility. |

-NIST AI RMF | AI risk governance, mapping, measuring, and managing risk. | Adds execution-bound evidence for whether AI-influenced action was allowed to bind. |
+NIST AI RMF | AI risk governance, mapping, measuring, and managing risk. | Adds execution-bound evidence for whether AI- or agent-influenced action was allowed to bind. |

 OWASP Top 10 for Agentic Applications 2026 | Agentic AI security risks including goal hijack, tool misuse, identity and privilege abuse, agentic supply-chain vulnerabilities, unexpected code execution, memory/context poisoning, insecure inter-agent communication, cascading failures, human-agent trust exploitation and rogue agents. | Translates agentic AI risk into execution-boundary questions: when does an AI proposal, tool call, agent message, or human-approved recommendation become consequence-binding, and what authority, evidence, context, constraints and state must be resolved before execution is permitted? |